Updated: Nov 3

-Waterford, the oldest city in Ireland, is a small seaport in southeast Ireland that may be missed by travellers but I urge you to consider adding it to your Irish tour.
-Whether you stay at Waterford Castle on its private island in the River Suir (check it out!) or just spend the day in town, its a great place explore.
+Waterford Ireland is a small seaport in southeast Ireland that may be missed by travellers but I urge you to consider adding it to your Irish tour.
+Whether you stay at Waterford Castle on its private island in the River Suir (check it out!) or just spend the day in town, it's a great place to explore.

 This is also the home of the famed glass manufacturer Waterford Crystal.
 The story of Waterford Crystal began here in 1783 and has faced challenges and closures.
 Most Waterford glass is no longer manufactured here.
 Today the company’s facility near the historic district creates specialized work such as the PGA Tour of America trophy, the People’s Choice Award, and Times Square New Year’s Eve Ball and pieces for their gift shop and offers fascinating tours.

 Waterford Crystal was first established by brothers George and William Penrose who wanted to "create the finest quality crystal for drinking vessels and objects of beauty for the home."
 The brothers experienced success until 1853 when the Irish economy faltered and the factory was closed.
 Almost a hundred years later the company was revived in 1947, based upon the Penrose brothers' designs and traditional patterns.